 An immediate issue facing the new republic was the rights of non-ethnic Estonian residents who had immigrated to Estonia after the Soviet annexation in 1940.
-The new government's decision that these residents, primarily ethnic Russians, must apply for citizenship and prove their Estonian language proficiency strained relations between Estonia and Russia and continues to be an issue in Estonia today (see p.
-13-14 of Political and Social Relations and p.
-4-5 of Learning and Knowledge).
+The new government's decision that these residents. primarily ethnic Russians, must apply for citizenship and prove their Estonian language proficiency strained relations between Estonia and Russia and continues to be an issue in Estonia today (see Political and

+Social Relations and Learning and Knowledge).